AdamGarza33/UTSA-Challenge-1/README.md

 # UTSA-Challenge-1

-## What is the Challeng and Requirements?
+## What is this challenge and the requirements to complete the challenge?